Health Advising

 Amounts and types of aid vary from school to school, as does the cost of a medical education.
 You should investigate the costs early in your undergraduate career.
 Knowing that you are probably going to incur a substantial loan debt for medical school may affect the way that you borrow for your undergraduate education and the way that you responsibly manage your consumer debit, such as not incurring large amounts of credit card debit and making sure you that you maintain a good credit rating.

-How can the coordinator of Pre-Professional Health Advising help me?
+How can the Pre-Professional Health Advising Program help me?

 Preparing for admission to medical school requires careful long-range planning and accurate information.
-The coordinator of pre-professional health advising specializes in providing you with necessary information and helping you develop good planning skills.
-The office provides you with help through each step of the way.
+The Office of Pre-Professional Health Advising specializes in providing you with necessary information and helping you develop good planning skills.
+We provide you with help through each step of the way.
 Course selection, time management tips, information on individual medical schools, MCAT preparation advice, letters of recommendation, mock admission interviews, help finding alternative careers in or out of medicine and links to ways to get experience in health care settings are some of the services provided.